 Regional classes with 15 or fewer entries will not use rounds and appearance order will be based on postmark date of entry.
-Power Regional classes with 30 or more entries will be seeded into rounds and 50% will advance to a Semi-final when offered.
+Classes with 30 or more entries will be seeded into rounds and 50% will advance to a Semi-final when offered.